idaholab/moose/framework/doc/content/source/variables/MooseVariableFV.md

 are parallel to themselves (e.g. imagine an orthogonal quad with three extrapolated boundary faces).

-Another parameter in the `MooseVariableFV` template is `use_extended_stencil`.
-This is defaulted to `false`.
-When `false`, the gradient is computed using face values which are linearly interpolated between the current cell centroid and the neighboring cell centroids.
-When toggled to `true`, the face values are computed as a weighted function of the attached face vertices.
-This requires computing solution values at vertices which will be a function of all adjacent cells.
-This extends the stencil and increases the size of the Jacobian matrix.
-The benefit is supposed to be increased accuracy of the gradient computation.
-However, with the current implementation the vertex approach is actually *less* accurate (solution convergence of O(h^1.5) as opposed to O(h^2) for the smaller stencil).
-This may indicate a bug in the current vertex-based implementation which hopefully a smart user will come along and fix.

 ## Example Input File Syntax

 To create a `MooseVariableFVReal` a user can do one of the following in their